NCEAS/flowers/README.md

 The `weight` variable controls the relative widths of the petals, and should range from 0 to 1.
 The petal labels are taken from the `name_flower` variable, and the grouping category labels are taken from the `name_supra` variable.
-Other columsn in the data frame are ignored.
+Other columns in the data frame are ignored.

     #> 'data.frame':    13 obs. of  6 variables:
     #>  $ goal       : chr  "FIS" "MAR" "AO" "NP" ...